miguelgargallo/pylaros/Readme.md

 ## Upcoming Features
 We are working so hard to add the following features:

-  - Databases included: Postgres
+  - Databases included: MongoDB, Redis, MySQL, SQLite

 ## Features

   - Run docker & play.
 No need to install anything on your machine
-  - Arch Linux with ssh access on a Docker container
+  - Arch Linux with ssh access on a Docker container `ssh dev@localhost -p 2222`
   - NVChad with [The (almost) perfect Neovim setup for Node.js](https://youtu.be/CVCBHHFXWNE?si=YjHUe9-OaZN41lsF)
   - Node v20.8.1 && npm 10.2.1
   - Rust
   - Python
   - Lazygit
+  - Postgres
   - Pre-Installed packages
-  - Instant access with `ssh dev@localhost -p 2222`

 ### Pre-Installed Packages